talkee-C241-PS12/mobile-development/README.md

 </ul>

 <h2>Installation</h2>
-To be able to install Talkee, you need to have an Android 8.0 or higher.
-You can download the apk file from the link below:<br>
+To install Talkee, ensure your device is running Android 8.0 or higher.
+You can download the APK file from the link below:<br>
 <a href="https://drive.google.com/file/d/1MOKmnrARXAoD35czYz6KVvD0eRGr-vby/view?usp=drive_link">Link APK</a>

 <h2>Usage</h2>
-To use Talkee, you need to Log in first using your Google Account.
-After log in, you will be taken to the home page.
-In this page you will be able to access Talkee video learning based module, game based learning assessment, leaderboard, history, and profile page.
+To get started with Talkee, simply log in using your Google Account.
+Once logged in, you'll be directed to the home page, where you can explore all of Talkee's features.
+Access video-based learning modules, engage in game-based learning assessments, track your progress on the leaderboard, review your learning history, and manage your profile.

 <h2>Development Tools</h2>
 <p align="left">